If you can't find the information you are looking for, contact Fraternity & Sorority Life.

 The friendships you will make as a member of a fraternity or sorority chapter will last longer than your time at Carnegie Mellon.
 Fraternities and sororities have national networks for their members to use for careers and job re-locations.
 Membership in a chapter can be a lifelong experience and an investment in your future.
 Wherever you end up after college, chances are you will be able to find an alumni chapter or members from your fraternity or sorority in the area.

 Academic achievement is a number one priority for students in fraternities and sororities.
-When students join a Greek organization, they become part of a larger group of students who value their academic goals at Carnegie Mellon University.
+When students join a Fraternity & Sorority Life organization, they become part of a larger group of students who value their academic goals at Carnegie Mellon University.
 In order to join a chapter, individuals are required to have a minimum grade point average.
 Additionally, every fraternity and sorority has a scholarship officer who initiates programs within the chapter to encourage high academic achievement.
 The scholarship officers of each chapter provide various resources for members, such as tutoring, educational programs, and awards and recognition.

 Why do fraternities and sororities collect dues?

-The Greek experience is an investment in your future.
+The Fraternity and Sorority Life experience is an investment in your future.
 The leadership skills, the academic assistance and the friendships will benefit you beyond your college days.
 Joining a fraternity or sorority does carry a financial commitment.
 Each chapter is self-supporting through the dues paid by its members.
 Most chapters offer members payment plans to assist in paying for dues.
 Membership dues go to services that directly support the betterment of the chapter and the national organization.
 Some chapters may offer various scholarships and grants to make the experience more affordable to members.

 What is the time commitment of joining a fraternity or sorority?